-7While basically a flat-rate system, there are some exceptions.
-First, there are reductions in the pension for persons who have been living in Denmark for less than 30 years after becoming 18 years old.
-Second, in addition to the flat rate pension benefit there is an covering all persons in the labour force.8 Third, fully funded contributiondefined labour market pension schemes that are negotiated between trade unions and employers' federations as part of the wage bargain.
+The Danish pension system consists of four pillars: First, a pure pay-as-you-go pension system that distributes pensions to all persons aged 67 and above.
+Second, a fully funded general labour market pension scheme (ATP) covering all persons in the labour force.
+Third, fully funded contribution-defined labour market pension schemes that are negotiated between trade unions and employers' federations as part of the wage bargain.
 Fourth, fully funded individual pensions.
-In addition to these schemes a number of public employees are entitled to civil servants pension.9
+In addition to these schemes a number of public employees are entitled to civil servants pension.